rodrigoelp/reactnative-typescript/samples/5.Declarations/readme.md

 ## BTW!!!!

-I did **not** included the `output/app.js` generated file from the `src/app.tsx`.
+I did **not** include the `output/app.js` generated file from the `src/app.tsx`.
 If you want to check this works, remember to compile the code and then run node with the output.

 ```sh
 $> npm install